GL Communications Inc.

 Errors that occur during transmission / reception like the Tx Under/Over Runs, Rx Under/Over Runs, number of FR packets with bad FCS, and number of packets with Frame Errors is recorded in the HDLC Statistics fields.

-Screen Shot of Statistic Layer
+Statistic Layer

-MFR Emulation using CLI
+MFR Emulation using Command Line Interface (CLI)

 Adding and Activating Frame Relay links (streams)